Women's fiction: Criticism of the term

-While the women's fiction label is embraced by some authors, others have argued that it is applied too broadly to works by women that would otherwise be considered literary fiction, therefore marginalizes women's writing.
+While the women's fiction label is embraced by some authors, others have argued that it is applied too broadly to works by women that would otherwise be considered literary fiction, and therefore marginalizes women's writing.
 Critics point to the lack of an equivalent term for men's works, and that men's works are rarely if ever considered women's fiction even if they fall within the parameters of the genre.
 Author Jennifer Weiner has been a vocal critic of the term, which she believes leads to books written by women receiving less publicity, fewer reviews, and lower esteem than those written by men.
 Women's fiction has been compared to chick lit, a term that has since fallen out of favor.